ratnadeep007/technophile/content/post/opensource.md

 tags: ["opensource", "web development", "frontend", "backend"]
 ---

+Part 1 of my what I like in opensource and opensouce technologies I work with.

 As being a technophile, Opensource is like oxygen in tech field for me.
 Opensource plays a major role for being a technophile I am today and without opensource I may not be what I am.
 Thanks to gaints for releasing there tools and softwares as opensource.

 > open-source *(noun)* denoting software for which the original source code is made freely available and may be redistributed and modified.